jas8424/Power-outage-Analysis-with-ML/README.md

 classification compared to binary classification.
 In multiclass scenarios, you have to consider precision and recall. for each class, which can lead to trade-offs between classes.
 Thus, the accuracy of metrics is more suitable than the F-1 score, precision, and recall.

 **Information Known:**
-At the time of prediction, we would know the `U.S._STATE`, `CLIMATE.REGION`, 'CUSTOMERS.AFFECTED', etc. Because when a power outage happens, it's
+At the time of prediction, we would know the `U.S._STATE`, `CLIMATE.REGION`, `CUSTOMERS.AFFECTED`, etc. Because when a power outage happens, it's
 It is obvious that we know region it happened, how many people roughly living there were affected, and the climate of that region.

 **Data Cleaning:**
 Done the same data cleaning and imputation processes as the last project.
 For the column `CUSTOMERS.AFFECTED`, I used the RandomForestRegressor to predict the null values.